7 Special Pop Classics Books You Must Read

 6. Hop on Pop

 Hop on Pop is a children’s fantasy picture classic pop-up book.
-If you want to read The Da Vinci Code or Harry Potter or The Vampire Diaries, this might be the book for you.
+If you want to read The Da Vinci Code, Harry Potter, or The Vampire Diaries, this might be the book for you.
 There are many advantages to reading it.
 First, it was written by Dr. Seuss, a famous author.
 Secondly, unlike Dr. Seuss’s earlier books, it’s illustrated with four-color illustrations, which all had one or two-color illustrations.
 So, it is full of four-color illustrations.
-Also, the book is very easy to read.
+Also, the book is straightforward to read.

 Author: Dr. Seuss